What happens to a bank account in case of death?

 Please note

-If a power of attorney has been given on the vault, it ends.
+If a power of attorney has been given on the safe, it ends.

-If the vault is linked to a joint accountNo, it's not blocked.
+If the safe is linked to a joint account, it is not blocked.
 However, it is recommended to request the blocking and to have an inventory carried out in the presence of the heirs and the co-owner of the safe to safeguard the interests of each.